Learning More Chiropractic Care with Back Pain Facts

 - Experts estimate that as many as 80% of the population will experience a back problem at some time in our lives.

 What Causes Back Pain?

-The back is a complicated structure of bones, joints, ligaments and muscles.
+The back is a complicated structure of bones, joints, ligaments, and muscles.
 You can sprain ligaments, strain muscles, rupture disks, and irritate joints, all of which can lead to back pain.
 While sports injuries or accidents can cause back pain, sometimes the simplest of movements—for example, picking up a pencil from the floor— can have painful results.
 In addition, arthritis, poor posture, obesity, and psychological stress can cause or complicate back pain.
-Back pain can also directly result from disease of the internal organs, such as kidney stones, kidney infections, blood clots, or bone loss.
+Back pain can also directly result from diseases of the internal organs, such as kidney stones, kidney infections, blood clots, or bone loss.